llefranc/42_webserv/README.md

 - :white_check_mark: : execute `/cgi/*.php` files with php-cgi program.
 - :white_check_mark: : accept only POST requests for URIs targeting `/post`.

-You can fing more examples in `conf` directory.
+You can fing more examples in `conf` directory. `www` is a directory which allow you to made request to example files and cases.
 If testing with your broser, use the browser*.conf files.

 ## Building and running the project